quantumgardener/qg.blog/content/notes/Mediabank.md

 ![[imatch-geocoding example.webp]]
 When it's easy to separate pins to where a photo was taken I set separate pins.
 For searched results, I will use the pin provided.

+Common locations, such as our house, family member's houses, or other locations we visit regularly are created as a location with a n-metre radius.
+Media within that radius are all set to the same location.
+It's enough to know a photo has been taken on our house property.
+Nobody needs to know which room.

 Not all images will have GPS, just as not all will have a location.
 ### People
+The decision to tag people is difficult to navigate.
+Do you tag only those people close to you, or do you tag everyone you know.
+The latter makes for a lot of work, particularly in those media when I personally don't know everyone.
+That happens a lot with my daughter's friends.

+> [!NOTE] My default has been to tag everyone, but I recognise there is limited value in that and may change.

-Uses the built in "People" tab.
-Information is stored and managed by [[IMatch]].
-The connection from asset to People is via an annotation.
-Either through face matching, or direct application (without a matched face).
+People are identified using the [built-in "People" function](https://www.photools.com/help/imatch/index.html#people.htm).
+Metadata about a person is stored and managed by [[IMatch]].
+The connection from asset to People is via an XMP annotation either through face matching, or direct application (without a matched face).
 IMatch also stores names in the *XMP:Person in Image* field.
 - Each person record made up of
 	- Name Surname
 	- Sort order (Surname, Name)